knappa/steadycellphenotype/README.md

 * On the same machine, you can point your web browser at [http://localhost:5000](http://localhost:5000) and access the site.

 The flask documentation contains info on how to get the thing working for remote users.
 [Flask documentation](https://flask.palletsprojects.com/en/1.1.x/)

+## Notes:

+[Here](http://www2.macaulay2.com/Macaulay2/Downloads/GNU-Linux/Debian/index.html) is where you can get Debian packages for Macaulay2.